Coiot/cbr-main/src/albums/s3/episode15.md

   - scene_number: 05
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/season3-pr14-scene58.jpg
-    narration: "<p>None of the big dips in PR this part were particularly interesting, so you get to see Tuva again, potentially for the last time for a while as Turkey continues to catch up.
-Even this part it was up to one ranker to decide who of the two would be #1.</p>"
+    narration: "<p>None of the big dips in PR the previous episode were particularly interesting, so you get to see Tuva again, potentially for the last time for a while as Turkey continues to catch up.
+Even this week it was up to one ranker to decide who of the two would be #1.</p>"
   - scene_number: 06
     scene_title: "Tiger Fight"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode15-scene06.jpg